 Specific Setup Situations: Dealing with Swarms

 This is a map where there is only one exit and a huge flow of enemies.
-Single target operators might not kill them all in time, which means AoE operators are preferred along with an extra defender to hold the enemies in place.
+Single-target Operators might not kill them all in time, which means AoE Operators are preferred, perhaps along with an extra Defender to hold the enemies in place.

 For this, a team that involves gathering all enemies into one concentrated location and weaving a kill zone is optimal.
-First, set up 3 AoE operators and 2 defenders as the core.
-The defenders gather all the enemies, and the AoE Operators defeat them all in one fell swoop.
+First, set up 3 AoE Operators (Casters or Snipers) and 2 Defenders as the core.
+The Defenders gather all the enemies, and the AoE Operators defeat them all in one fell swoop.

-Consider also that defenders and AoE operators are rather costly, taking as much as 30 deploy points, and may take too long to deploy without sufficient income of Deployment Points (DP).
-An extra Vanguard will solve the DP drought.
-To complete this team, bring along an anti-air Sniper and a Duelist-type Guard to deal with drones or stray single enemies, as well as the usual 2 Medics for healing.
+Consider also that Defenders and AoE Operators are rather costly, so this composition may take too long to deploy without sufficient DP generation.
+An extra Vanguard may be necessary to fix the DP drought.
+To complete this team, bring along an Anti-Air Sniper and a Duelist Guard to deal with drones or stray single enemies, as well as the usual 2 Medics for healing.

-Readers may notice the absence of the support and specialist classes in these teams.
-This is mainly because these two types of classes, like their names imply, focus mostly on supporting the team through a specific niche; they stall for time or specialize in some aspects like having greatly decreased re-deploy time, or pushing and pulling enemies off ledges.
+Readers may notice the absence of Supporter and Specialist Operators in these recommended teams.
+This is mainly because these two types of classes, like their names imply, focus mostly on supporting the team through a specific niche; they may focus on stalling for time, being redeployed multiple times per map, moving enemies around on the field, summoning additional units, etc.

-That doesn't mean that supports can’t deal damage, or that specialists can’t be used as guards.
+That doesn't mean that Supporters can’t deal damage, or that Specialists can’t block enemies.
 It just requires knowledge about specific operators within those categories.
-The takeaway should be that as players get more familiar with the game and its operators, they can further diversify their teams with specialists and supports to match their playstyle.
+The takeaway should be that as players get more familiar with the game and its Operators, they can further diversify their teams with Specialists and Supporters to match their playstyle.

 |Kroos||On the subject of anti-air, Kroos and Jessica are solid alternatives to Rangers.
 Both are able to deal with air and ground units with relative ease, and unlike Rangers, they can promote to further increase their strength.
 The main difference between Kroos and Jessica lies in their maximum promotion levels.
 Jessica can be promoted up to E2 but costs more materials; Kroos can only be promoted once to E1 but has a lower cost.|